stepminer/Haiti_rural-socioeconomics/README.md

 # Haiti_rural-socioeconomics
 Shiny app tool for visualizing and exploring socio-economic and geographical data of rural sections summarized by commune in Haiti.
+By Patrick Prezeau Stephenson and Jean Francois Tardieu.
 # Haiti Rural Sections Insights Shiny App

 ## Overview